As part of Computing in our school - we aim to teach children about the importance of e-safety.

 All content and internet use is strictly monitored by the Local Authority.
 Pupils are never allowed to use the internet without adult supervision and will always use computers using their own login.
 We ensure that any software that helps to filter and protect us online is adopted and used via the Local Authority IT Service.

 Our staff teach e-Safety across the school in Computing and Citizenship lessons and through interaction online and discussion offline.
-We have had a special assembly for the whole school - talking about the sharing of information online and use of mobile devices - to a special assembly and e-safety poster competition on Safer Internet Day (February 2017) where pupils were reminded of the SMART Rules from Childnet:
+We have had a special assembly for the whole school - talking about the sharing of information online and use of mobile devices - to a special assembly and e-safety poster competition on the annual Safer Internet Day where pupils were reminded of the SMART Rules from Childnet:

 - The Computing Suite is only accessible through a number lock entry system, preventing unauthorised entry.